 Under Standard A18, a GM food must undergo a safety assessment in accordance with ANZFA's safety assessment guidelines.
-The requirement for the food to be labelled must also be assessed in accordance with the labelling criteria specified in Clause 3 of the standard.

-On the basis the conclusions of the safety assessment report, together with a consideration of the public submissions, it is proposed that Table 1 to Clause 2 of Standard A18 be amended to include food from New Leaf® Y potato lines RBMT15-101, SEMT15-02 and SEMT15-15.
-The proposed amendment is provided in Attachment 1.
+On the basis the conclusions of the safety assessment, together with a consideration of the public submissions, it is recommended that Table 1 to Clause 2 of Standard A18 be amended to include food from New Leaf® Y potato lines RBMT15-101, SEMT15-02 and SEMT15-15.
+The recommended variation to Standard A18 is provided in Attachment 1.